 Cryptography and Authentication

 As more users access remote systems, the job of identifying and authenticating those users at distance becomes increasingly difficult.
 The growing impact of attackers on identification and authentication systems puts additional strain on our ability to ensure that only authorized users obtain access to controlled or critical resources.
 This course introduces encryption techniques and their application to contemporary authentication methods.
+(Prerequisites: (CSEC-101 or 4050-220) and (MATH-131 or MATH-190 or 1055-265) or equivalent courses.)
+Lecture 3 (Fall, Spring).

 Risk Management for Information Security

 The three key elements of risk management will be introduced and explored.
 These are risk analysis, risk assessment, and vulnerability assessment.
 Both quantitative and qualitative methodologies will be discussed as well as how security metrics can be modeled, monitored, and controlled.
 Several case studies will be used to demonstrate the risk management principles featured throughout the course.
 Students will work in teams to conduct risk assessments on the selected case study scenarios.
 They will develop mitigation plans and present the results of their analysis both in written reports and oral presentations.
+(Prerequisites: CSEC-101 or equivalent course and 3rd year standing.)
+Lecture 3 (Fall).

 Disaster Recovery Planning and Business Continuity

 Security and network professionals are increasingly being called upon to apply their knowledge to the development of disaster recovery and business continuity plans.
 This course will explore DRP/BC in depth using current tools and techniques.
 Business requirements will be analyzed from the budget, business needs and risk management perspective.
 Experience gained from at least one co-op is required.
+(Prerequisites: CSEC-101 or equivalent course and 3rd year standing.)
+Lec/Lab 3 (Spring).